CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Related Work

 These methods show strong potential for 3D human motion generation, but focus on a skeleton representation of the human body, and only consider human motion in isolation, without naturally occurring interactions.
 To generate realistic human-object interactions, we must consider the surface of the human body and its motion with respect to object motion, which we characterize as contact.

-\paragraph{3D Human Motion in Scenes.} As human motion typically occurs not in isolation but in the context of an object or surrounding environment, various methods have explored learning plausible placement of humans into scenes, both physically and semantically, \cite{zhang2020place,hassan2019resolving,zhang2020generating,hassan2021populating}, forecasting future motion given context \cite{cao2020long,mao2022contact}, or generating plausible walking and sitting animations \cite{huang2023diffusion,xiao2023unified,wang2022towards,wang2021synthesizing,wang2021scene,wang2022humanise,zhao2022compositional,zhao2023synthesizing,zhang2022wanderings,mullen2023placing,zheng2022gimo,hassan2021stochastic}.
+\textbf{3D Human Motion in Scenes.} As human motion typically occurs not in isolation but in the context of an object or surrounding environment, various methods have explored learning plausible placement of humans into scenes, both physically and semantically, \cite{zhang2020place,hassan2019resolving,zhang2020generating,hassan2021populating,hassan2023synthesizing,DBLP:journals/pacmcgit/XieTSPL23}, forecasting future motion given context \cite{cao2020long,mao2022contact}, or generating plausible walking and sitting animations \cite{huang2023diffusion,xiao2023unified,wang2022towards,wang2021synthesizing,wang2021scene,wang2022humanise,zhao2022compositional,zhao2023synthesizing,zhang2022wanderings,mullen2023placing,zheng2022gimo,hassan2021stochastic}.
 This enables more natural modeling of human reactions to their environment; however, the generated interactions remain limited due to the assumption of a static scene environment, resulting in a focus on walking or sitting movements.

-Recent methods have also focused on more fine-trained interactions by generating human motion given a single static object \cite{taheri2022goal,tendulkar2023flex,zhang2022couch,wu2022saga,lee2023locomotion,zhang2023roam,kulkarni2023nifty}.
-While these methods only focus on human motion generation for a static object, InterDiff \cite{xu2023interdiff} jointly forecasts both human and object motion sequences given an initial sequence observation.
+Recent methods have also focused on more fine-grained interactions by generating human motion given a single static object \cite{taheri2022goal,tendulkar2023flex,zhang2022couch,wu2022saga,lee2023locomotion,zhang2023roam,kulkarni2023nifty}.
+While these methods only focus on human motion generation for a static object, \cite{DBLP:journals/tog/LiWL23} generates human motion conditioned on object motion and \cite{xu2023interdiff,DBLP:journals/ral/WanYLZJCPTKW22} generate full human-object interaction sequences directly from an initial sequence observation.
 Our approach also models both human and object motion, but we formulate a flexible text-conditioned generative model for dynamic human and object motion, modeling the interdependency between human, object, and contact to synthesize more realistic interactions under various application settings.

-\paragraph{Contact Prediction for Human-Object Interactions.} While there is a large corpus of related work for human motion prediction, only few works focus on object motion generation \cite{driess2023learning,mrowca2018flexible,rempe2020predicting,zhu2018object}.
+\textbf{Contact Prediction for Human-Object Interactions.} While there is a large corpus of related work for human motion prediction, only few works focus on object motion generation \cite{driess2023learning,mrowca2018flexible,rempe2020predicting,zhu2018object}.
 Notably, these methods predict object movement in isolation, making interactions limited, as they typically involve interdependency with human motion.

 Contact prediction has been most studied in recent years for the task of fine-grained hand-object interaction \cite{ghosh2023imos,braun2023physically,ye2023affordance,zheng2023cams,zhou2022toch,kry2006interaction,li2023task}.
 It is defined either as binary labels on the surface \cite{ghosh2023imos,braun2023physically,ye2023affordance,zheng2023cams,kry2006interaction,li2023task} or as the signed distance to a corresponding geometry point \cite{zhou2022toch}.
 In these works, predicting object and hand states without correct contact leads to noticeable artifacts.
 Contact prediction itself has also been the focus of several works \cite{wu2022saga,grady2021contactopt,jiang2021hand,tse2022s}, either predicting contact areas or optimizing for them.